tennisvs/Springboard/Capstone/README.md

 | HCPCS | J1650 | Injection, enoxaparin sodium, 10 mg | PSI-12 | Perioperative pulmonary embolism or deep vein thrombosis rate
 | HCPCS | C9604 | Percutaneous transluminal revascularization of or through coronary artery bypass graft (internal mammary, free arterial, venous), any combination of drug-eluting intracoronary stent, atherectomy and angioplasty, including distal protection when performed | MORT_30_CABG | Death rate for CABG surgery patients

-4. **Build the Model:** Finally I will build a supervised learning model.
-I will explore gradient trees, to K means clusters and evaluate performance on metrics discussed below.
-Ultimately we will use this model to select a hospital and determine what metrics I can manipulate to help increase the negotiated reimbursement.
+4. **Build the Model:**  I will build a supervised learning model.
+This includes random forest trees, to K means clustering and evaluate performance on metrics discussed below.
+Ultimately, I will use this model to select a hospital and determine what metrics I can manipulate to help increase the negotiated reimbursement.
 Under this circumstance, I will assume the hospital has limited resources financially.
+I will pick a hospital based on the data present, selecting a hospital that falls within or near large counts of features.

 ## 3. Data Cleaning